libranet/autoset-pwd/docs/readme.md

 ## Validate & Usage
 After installing this package there is nothing left to do explicitly.
-We can validate that the plugin work correctly by starting a python-session and checking the ``PATH``-environment-variable:
+We can validate that the plugin work correctly by starting a python-session and checking the ``PWD_DIR``-environment-variable:

 ```bash
 > bin/python